BulutTok/Thesis-Work/README.md

 These results demonstrate that domain‑specific fine‑tuning substantially reduces token usage and costs while improving response consistency, making it highly beneficial for scalable academic‑advising deployments.

-### Question-based-LLM
-Contains code related to the question-by-question chatbot approach.
-- **Purpose**: Demonstrates how user queries are processed in a Q&A format, focusing on cost measurements for each question.
-- **Key Files**:
-  - `scripts/question_based_chatbot.py` – The main script for question-driven interactions.
-  - `analysis/token_calculations.ipynb` – A notebook that calculates per-question token usage.

-### Thesis-Collation-Code
-Collects LaTeX files, figure references, and the final structure used to build the thesis PDF.
-- **Purpose**: This is the “master” branch for assembling the thesis text.
-- **Key Files**:
-  - `main.tex` – Main LaTeX file.
-  - `figures/` – Figures used throughout the thesis.

-### IMDC-2023-CATALOG-Parsing-Code
-Holds the scripts that parse the 2023 course catalog (or any relevant university course data) into JSON format.
-- **Purpose**: To transform raw PDF or HTML-based course listings into structured JSON data.
-- **Key Files**:
-  - `parse_catalog.py` – Python script that extracts course data from PDF/HTML.
-  - `catalog_cache.json` – Example JSON output for course info.

-### Training-and-Validation-Files
-Stores the `.jsonl` files for training, validation, and fine-tuning of GPT-4O.
-- **Purpose**: Central location for your **fine-tuning** data and scripts.
-- **Key Files**:
-  - `training_data.jsonl` – Training examples for domain-specific customization.
-  - `validation_data.jsonl` – Held-out set for validation metrics.
-  - `fine_tune_script.py` – Example script to run the fine-tuning process via OpenAI’s API.

----

 ## Thesis Highlights
 1. **Comparative Analysis** – Evaluates a general-purpose GPT-4O vs. a domain-specific fine-tuned GPT-4O.